-Want to Help Your College-Bound Child Obtain a Credit Card?
-Weigh the Risks and Benefits
+Weigh the Risks and Benefits if You Want to Help Your College-Bound Child Get a Credit Card

-Teaching your child financial literacy can give them a solid foundation early in their independent life
+Teaching your children about financial literacy can give them a solid foundation for financial success early in their independent lives

-There are many issuers that offer cards that have low fees, (relatively) low limits, and rewards targeted at students, who will receive the bill.
-However, as the co-signer, the parent will be equally responsible for the debt, and if the child misses a payment or runs up a balance, the parent's credit score may be hurt and the parent may find it difficult to be removed from the card at a later time.
-Finally, a third option is to co-sign for a secured card.
+A third option is to co-sign for a secured card.
 These cards require a bank account to be set up with a cash deposit to become the card's collateral, and they have a limit at or near the amount of money actually in the bank.
 Parents should try to find a card that will report payments to the credit bureaus so that the student benefits from the credit history.

-Finally, it is necessary for parents to keep watch on the child's payments since the parent may be financially responsible for the debt.
-It is a good idea for the parent to sign up for text alerts that will notify him or her if a bill is not paid or if spending runs higher than a certain limit.
+It's necessary for parents to keep watch on the child's payments since the parent may be financially responsible for the debt.
+It's also a good idea for the parent to sign up for text alerts for unpaid bills or if spending runs higher than a certain limit.

 We all know what it's like to be young and experience the freedom of having credit for the first time.
 With that in mind, you know how easy it it could be for your student to get carried away with swiping a card.
 You run the risk that the student might rack up too much debt too quickly, which could also sink you if you're tied to the card.
 Other pitfalls include unexpected annual fees, which could end up being too high to justify the card, or introductory interest rates that can skyrocket after a few months and lead the balance to grow with it.